 ...perhaps more than any other single individual is responsible for the establishment of British North America, a man who history ought to have recognized in one sense as at least the Founding Grandfather of these fair colonies.

 Gosnold was to the manor born in 1571 in Suffolk, England.
 He graduated from the University of Cambridge and studied law in London.
 But instead of following the law, he grew fascinated by the sea and by stories of New World exploration.

 John and Sebastian Cabot made landfall in Maine or the Canadian Maritimes in 1497.
 Giovanni Verrazzano sailed the Maine coast in 1524.
 Estevan Gomez became the first European tourist in Bangor in 1525.

 In 1597, Bartholomew Gosnold joined the Earl of Essex’s expedition to the Azores.
 For about a year they privateered against the Spanish, and Gosnold made a small fortune.

 In March 1602, he set sail from England in a leaky 39-foot bark, The Concord, with 32 men on board.
 Sailing due west from the Azores, he reached the Maine coast in May.
-Exactly where he landed isn’t clear, but the Indian’s attire indicated others had preceded him across the Atlantic.
+Exactly where he landed isn’t clear, but the Indian’s clothing certainly indicated others had preceded him across the Atlantic.

 An English gentleman aboard the Concord, John Brereton, kept a diary of the trip.
 Brereton observed the Indians they met in Mane – possibly on Cape Elizabeth or at the mouth of the Penobscot River.
 They had a Basque shallop with an iron grapple and an iron kettle.
 The Indian with the imported shoes also wore black serge breeches and a European waistcoat.
 Clearly the Indians had traded with European fishermen.